“A Guide to Microinvertebrate Life in the Leaf Litter"

 “Dermestid Beetles (Carpet Beetles)” (2018)

 This website provides information about the appearance of dermestid beetles, the most common types of this beetle, how to prevent and control these beetles, and which chemicals can be used to control dermestid beetles.
 This website has a very informational facts section and provides plenty of pictures in addition to information.
 For example this website has many detailed pictures showing the appearance of dermestid beetles and their specific features.
 This site is very easy to navigate, but there are not too many links that lead to further information.
-Overall, this website is easy to use and is a great place to find detailed information about dermestid beetles.
+Overall, this website is easy to use and is a great place to find detailed information about dermestid beetles."Diversity of Soil Surface Invertebrates in Cultivated and Uncultivates Fields in Coastal Savanna Zona of Ghana" (2009)

 This is a great page dedicated to earthworms.
 The site is actually a product selling website; however they give us a good background on the earthworms.
 The site includes information about what he earthworms actually do and what their roles in soil are about.
 The site also introduces us with the places of abundance in earthworm levels including the soil types and the places in the US.
 The site tells the reader about the interaction of protozoa with other organisms and their roles in the various cycles going on in the soil.
 The site is very easily navigable accompanied with pictures that are coherent to the site’s information.
 The author of the site does provide us with the contact information and all the site remains persistent with its information.